gnaudio/jabra-browser-integration/README.md

 ```

-Importantly, please do consult the the
+Importantly, please do consult the
 [typescript definition file](https://gnaudio.github.io/jabra-browser-integration/JavaScriptLibrary/jabra.browser.integration-2.0.d.ts) for a full description of how to use the API.
 See also the [source code for the examples](https://github.com/gnaudio/jabra-browser-integration/tree/master/src/DeveloperSupportRelease) listed below for usage details.

-For many editors and IDE's the above typescript definition file can be used to provide code completion and context sensitive help.
+For many editors and IDE's, the above typescript definition file can be used to provide code completion and context sensitive help.
 For example for Visual Code, this requires top-level comment like this to your javascript source file:

 ```javascript
 /// <reference path="<your-path-to-a-local-copy-here>/jabra.browser.integration-2.0.d.ts" />